akbargherbal/speedtyper_solo/speedtyper-solo/README.md

 # Continue practicing new snippets
 # (Refresh browser to see new code)

+# Check your progress
+# Navigate to Dashboard in the navbar

 # Evening: Stop app
 # Ctrl+C in terminal
 ```